Horizontal-org/Shira-website/docs/spaces/questions.md

 title: Questions
 slug: /questions
 sidebar_position: 7
+description: Learn how to create and customize quiz questions in Shira — including preferences, apps, content, and explanations — to teach learners how to identify phishing attempts.

 ---

 Quiz questions are where the learning happens in Shira.
 This is where you show your learners an email or message, and ask them: does this look like phishing?